Daniel-KM/Omeka-S-module-ImageServer/README.md

 because it cannot extract a small portion without reading the whole file.
 So it is recommended to use the separate library [libvips] for dynamic extraction.

+#### External image server Cantaloupe

+This module is not required if you use an external image server like Cantaloupe.
+Nevertheless, in that case, you can read some info about [integration of Cantaloupe with Omeka].

 Image Server
 ------------

-From version 3.6.3.1, tiles are created automatically for all new images, if option is set.
+From version 3.6.3.1, tiles are created automatically for all new images when the option is set to "auto".
 It's not recommended to set it if the existing media doesn't have tiles yet, so you have to bulk size them first.
 The conversion of the renderer from "tile" to the standard "file" can be done with the job in the config form.

 Furthermore, an option in settings and site settings allows to specify the default display: tile or large thumbnail.
 It can be selected directly in the theme too (thumbnail "tile").

+Of course, if you use an external server, you don't need to create static or dynamic tiles.

 ### Creation of static tiles